kensanata/just-halberds/Knives.md

 Task resolution: Roll 2d6 ≤ attribute + talent to succeed.
 If it’s very hard, you might have to roll 3d6 ≤ attribute + talent.
-If you do not have the talent, then roll 2d6 ≤ attribute - 2.
+If you do not have the talent, then there might be a -2 penalty or the task might be impossible to attempt (such as using magical talents).

 Combat: Roll 2d6 ≤ attribute + weapon to hit.
 If you do, you deal 2d6 damage unless you use a halberd.
 This deals 3d6 damage.
 You can only